PortSwigger/Burp-JVM-Property-Editor/README.md

 2. Open a terminal and navigate to the directory containing the Burp-JVM-Property-Editor directory
 3. Create a directory called build in order to store the generated Java .class files
 4. Issue the following command to compile the extension: javac -cp [PATH_TO_BURP_JAR] -d build Burp-JVM-Property-Editor/burp/BurpExtender.java
-5. Issue the following command to create the extension jar file (named burp-jvm-property-editor.jar): jar -vcf burp-jvm-property-editor.jar -C build .
+5. Issue the following command to create the extension jar file (including the trailing period; named burp-jvm-property-editor.jar): jar -vcf burp-jvm-property-editor.jar -C build .

 Copyright (C) 2016 Jeff Cap (Bort_Millipede)